fusion809/fusion809.github.io-old/_includes/OS-post/glossary.md

 * **CLIs**
   * <b>C</b>ommand-<b>l</b>ine <b>i</b>nterface<b>s</b>.
 * **Copyleft license**
   * [Copyleft](https://en.wikipedia.org/wiki/Copyleft), which is a play on the word &ldquo;copyright&rdquo;, in the context of software licensing, refers to licenses that allow people to freely distribute copies of software licensed under their terms, as well as to make any modifications of the software they see fit and redistribute these modified versions provided they distribute these modified versions under a similar copyleft license.
-One of the most popular examples of a copyleft license is the [GNU General Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License).
+One of the most popular examples of a copyleft license is the [GNU General Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License) (GPL).
 * **FOSS**
   * <b>F</b>ree and <b>o</b>pen-<b>s</b>ource <b>s</b>oftware.
 FOSS refers to software that is **freely licensed** to be used, studied, copy, modified in anyway, and the source code is **openly shared** so that anyone with the skill and inclination is free to improve on the software should they choose, provided they conform to the requirements of the software license.
 FOSS is licensed under either a copyleft or permissive license or licenses in between (e.g., the [GNU Lesser General Public License](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License)).
+* **GNU**
+  * GNU, which is a recursive acronym for **GNU is Not Unix**, is an extensive collection of software that can be used to build &#42;nix systems.
+This includes a kernel, GNU Hurd, although most commonly operating systems using GNU software will use the Linux kernel instead.
 * **GUI**
   * <b>G</b>raphical <b>u</b>ser <b>i</b>nterface.
+The most notable type of GUI found on many &#42;nix systems is that of a desktop environment like Cinnamon, GNOME, KDE, LXDE, MATE, Xfce, *etc.*
 * **GUIs**
   * <b>G</b>raphical <b>u</b>ser <b>i</b>nterface<b>s</b>.
 * **Hardware**